Mercedes CLA 45 AMG review

-The £42,270 CLA 45 AMG is £9,025 more expensive than an Audi S3, and it costs more to run.
-Our experts predict a loss of 51.7 per cent over three years, so while it's not the best, it's still pretty good.
+The £42,270 standard CLA 45 AMG is £9,025 more expensive than an Audi S3, and it costs more to run.
+The Shooting Brake estate commands an £850 premium, and our experts predict a loss of around 50 per cent over three years – so while it's not the best, it's still pretty good.

-The CLA 45 AMG is also £4,000 more than the A45 AMG, despite having no extra kit.
-Add a few choice options to help your resale value and it could end up costing you close to £50,000 for what is essentially an A-Class.
+The CLA 45 AMG is also £4,000-£5,000 more than the A45 AMG, despite having no extra kit.
+Add a few choice options to help your resale value and it could end up costing you close to £50,000 for what is essentially a tarted-up A-Class.